japila-books/apache-spark-internals/docs/network/TransportConf.md

 = TransportConf

-TransportConf is a class for the transport-related network configuration for modules, e.g. xref:deploy:ExternalShuffleService.adoc[ExternalShuffleService] or xref:spark-on-yarn:spark-yarn-YarnShuffleService.adoc[YarnShuffleService].
+TransportConf is a class for the transport-related network configuration for modules, e.g. deploy:ExternalShuffleService.md[ExternalShuffleService] or spark-on-yarn:spark-yarn-YarnShuffleService.md[YarnShuffleService].

 TransportConf exposes methods to access settings for a single module as <<spark.module.prefix, spark.module.prefix>> or <<general-settings, general network-related settings>>.